-37.2.1 Start the vhost_crypto example
+37.2.1 Start the vhost\crypto example

+''' ./vhost_crypto [EAL options] -- [--socket-file PATH] [--cdev-id ID] [--cdev-queue-id ID] [--zero-copy] [--guest-polling] '''

-- config (lcore,cdev-id,queue-id): build the lcore-cryptodev id-queue id connection.
-Once specified, the specified lcore will only work with specified cryptodev's queue. - socket-file lcore,PATH: the path of UNIX socket file to be created and the lcore id that will deal with the all workloads of the socket.
-Multiple instances of this config item is supported and one lcore supports processing multiple sockets. - zero-copy: the presence of this item means the ZERO-COPY feature will be enabled.
+- socket-file PATH: the path of UNIX socket file to be created, multiple instances of this config item is supported.
+Upon absence of this item, the default socket-file /tmp/vhost\crypto1.socket is used. - cdev-id ID: the target DPDK Cryptodev's ID to process the actual crypto workload.
+Upon absence of this item the default value of 0 will be used.
+For details of DPDK Cryptodev, please refer to DPDK Cryptodev Library Programmers' Guide. - cdev-queue-id ID: the target DPDK Cryptodev's queue ID to process the actual crypto workload.
+Upon absence of this item the default value of 0 will be used.
+For details of DPDK Cryptodev, please refer to DPDK Cryptodev Library Programmers' Guide. - zero-copy: the presence of this item means the ZERO-COPY feature will be enabled.
 Otherwise it is disabled.
 PLEASE NOTE the ZERO-COPY feature is still in experimental stage and may cause the problem like segmentation fault.
-If the user wants to use LKCF in the guest, this feature shall be turned off. - guest-polling: the presence of this item means the application assumes the guest works in polling mode, thus will NOT notify the guest completion of processing.
+If the user wants to use LKCF in the guest, this feature shall be turned off.

+• guest-polling: the presence of this item means the application assumes the guest works in polling mode, thus will NOT notify the guest completion of processing.